OuhscBbmc/redcap-migration/migration-to-new-server.md

   because they'll be less likely to make mistakes
   (eg, moving a sensitive file into the wrong directory).

-Separate "Upgrade" step and "Migrate" step
+Separate "Upgrade" step and "Migrate" step {Thomas}
 ------------

 * Reason: don't change two things at once.